 Corporate medicine is one example of how traditional ways of thinking can compound challenges.

 2016).
-Hospitals take medical errors very seriously and spend a great deal of money to attempt to remedy the issue.
+Hospitals take medical errors very seriously and spend a great deal of money to remedy the problem.

 Most hospitals seek out aviation consultants to solve their unabated medical error problem.

 For starters, outside procedural experts apply the fixes they know in their own industry.
 In this case, aviation consultants attempt to further systematize medical communication by applying processes from their own industry.
-The problem is that 85 % of airline fatalities are the result of communication issues just like most medical errors.
-In other words, airlines accidents rarely happen, but when they do, they are caused by the same root cause as medical errors: communication and an organizational cultural model.
+The problem is that 85 % of airline fatalities are the result of communication issues - just like most medical errors.
+In other words, airlines accidents rarely happen, but when they do, they are caused by the same root cause as medical errors: communication within a specific organizational cultural.

-The second factor is a surprising loop.
-Aviation consultants are so commonly called on to fix medicine that they are generally very familiar with medicine but only the processes and systems of medicine, not the unique culture of each hospital.
+The second factor is a loop.
+Aviation consultants are so commonly called on to fix medicine that they become familiar with the general processes and systems of medicine, not the unique culture of each hospital.
 So, the outside consultant becomes so inside, that they start applying solutions that were specific to an entirely different hospital system and culture.

-Again: too outside to be in, and too in to be outside.
+Perhaps airline consultants are too outside to be in, and too in to be outside?